 Eight facilities statewide offer temporary shelter for survivors of domestic violence.
 The capacity of these shelters varies because some have a "no turn away" policy meaning they will accommodate as many survivors and family members as necessary.
 Stays at these facilities can last up to 120 days.
-During their stays, staff members work with survivors to find appropriate long-term residences.96 four on Hawai'i Island, one on the island of Maui and 17 on O'ahu.
-It is unclear the number of beds or vacancy level for each facility.
-97
+During their stays, staff members work with survivors to find appropriate long-term residences.

 A "Special Treatment Facility" is a facility that provides a therapeutic residential program for care, diagnosis, treatment, or rehabilitation for socially or emotionally distressed persons, mentally ill persons, persons suffering from substance abuse, and developmentally disabled persons.
-There are 24 such facilities in the State:

-"Therapeutic Living Programs" (TLPs) are long term (up to 6 months) residential programs for adults with severe and persistent mental illness who do not need the care of a specialized treatment facility.
+There are 24 such facilities in the State: "Therapeutic Living Programs" (TLPs) are long term (up to 6 months) residential programs for adults with severe and persistent mental illness who do not need the care of a specialized treatment facility.
 The primary goal of the program is to assist clients in meeting their basic needs until they can transition into an independent living option of their choice.
 Support is flexible, focused, and based on recovery.
 There are nine TLPs statewide: four on Hawai'i Island, one on the island of Maui, and four on O'ahu.
 It is unclear how many beds or vacancies for each of these facilities.
-98

 "Developmental Disabilities Domiciliary Homes" are described under Chapter 333F of Hawai'i Revised Statutes-Services for Persons with Developmental Disabilities or Mental Retardation.
 They provide 24-hour supervision or care, excluding licensed nursing care, for a fee, to not more than five adults with mental retardation or developmental disabilities.
 There are 45 of these facilities statewide: one on Hawai'i Island, three on Maui and 41 on O'ahu.
 The number of beds and the occupancy rates for these facilities are unknown.
-99

 "Community Care Foster Families" serve the aged and disabled persons by providing housing, supervision, direct care, and management of resident's non-medical and medical service needs.
 As shown in Table 38 below, there are 1,166 homes with 2,975 beds statewide.
 This is a significant increase from the 492 homes and 1,203 beds in 2016.
 These homes serve a mix of Medicaid and private pay patients.
-100